Strengthening Your Workplace: The Overlooked Value of Physical Security in a Digital Age

 There’s a growing disconnect between how companies protect their digital infrastructure and how they handle physical access to the spaces housing that infrastructure.
 Most organizations would never leave their network unmonitored, but many do just that with physical entry points, server rooms, or supply closets.

 Neglecting these areas can have consequences ranging from property damage to data breaches—especially when physical and digital threats overlap.
+Implementing a secure web gateway solution alongside physical security measures helps ensure comprehensive protection, controlling web access on endpoints even in hybrid or remote setups.

 Common Physical Security Gaps